Specialist Resource Bases in mainstream schools

 The aim of a Specialist Resource Base is to provide targeted support which enables children to make progress, achieve their identified outcomes and continue to access the mainstream curriculum while being provided with a specialist intervention programme.
 This may include additional and different provision, such as speech and language therapy, occupational therapy or music therapy.

-The list of the Specialist Resource Bases in Hammersmith and Fulham, Kensington and Chelsea and Westminster also includes information on their specialist area, their latest Ofsted grade and the number of places that they offer.
+The list of the Specialist Resource Bases in Kensington and Chelsea and Westminster also includes information on their specialist area, their latest Ofsted grade and the number of places that they offer.
 We have also produced a map, which shows the location of the Resource Bases.

 In general, special schools provide for children with multiple and/or more complex special educational needs.
 Special schools provide adapted and different education to support young people through their education and to ensure that they achieve the specific outcomes they have identified, with the aim of working towards independence.